isabella232/listeningcultures/README.md

 Make sure you're authenticated, then call `oauth.get_document(key, file_path)`.

-Here's an example of what you might do:
+Here's an example of what you could do:

 ```
 from copytext import Copy